 Need Advice?
 We're full of it

 Here’s where we answer our readers’ questions.
-Please don’t blame us if our suggestions don’t work for you–you’re the one taking advice from a Donkey.
+Please don’t blame us if the suggestions don’t work for you.
+You’re the one taking advice from a donkey.